 Risk factors may include

-- Character/flow of effluent and flatus from stoma
+- Character/flow of effluent and flatus from the stoma

 - Reaction to product/chemicals; improper fitting/care of appliance/skin